 The following summary contains basic information about NetSol and this prospectus.
-Because it is a summary, it does not contain all of the information that you should consider before investing in this offering.
-For a more complete understanding of this offering, you should read the entire prospectus carefully, including the "Risk Factors" starting on page 4.
+Because it is a summary, it does not contain all of the information that you should consider before investing in our securities.
+For a more complete understanding of the risks associated with investing in us, you should read the entire prospectus carefully, including the "Risk Factors" starting on page 4.